 - Only loaves or muffins/popovers

 Recipe Source: The basic quick bread recipe is from Sara Schewe.
 The prune bread recipe was my Aunty Ann’s recipe.
-The Meyer Lemon Loaf and Green Onion, Cheddar & Asiago Beer Batter Bread were adapted from Recipe Girl.
-The Pumpkin Bread with Maple Cream Cheese Filling was adapted from Dana Ramsey’s recipe located on Just a Pinch Recipe Club.
+The Meyer Lemon Loaf and Green Onion, Cheddar & Asiago Beer Batter were adapted from Recipe Girl.
+The Pumpkin with Maple Cream Cheese Filling was adapted from Dana Ramsey’s recipe located on Just a Pinch Recipe Club.

 Blog-checking lines: The Daring Bakers’ February 2012 host was – Lis!
-Lisa stepped in last minute and challenged us to create a quick bread we could call our own.
+Lisa stepped in last minute and challenged us to create a quick we could call our own.
 She supplied us with a base recipe and shared some recipes she loves from various websites and encouraged us to build upon them and create new flavor profiles.

 Posting Date: February 27, 2012